efth-mcl/NN-Tool/README.md

 # nntool
 ## Artificial Neural Network(ANN) Freamwork in python3 to read ANN topology from txt file

+### Disclaimer:
+This repo is part of the undergraduate thesis of Mr. Efthymis Michalis.
+The thesis was developed under the supervision of Assistant Prof. Aggelos Pikrakis, in the Department of Informatics, School of ICT, University of Piraeus, Greece.

 * #### Package Requirements
   1. docopt
   2. tensorflow